 If your employment is bound by a modern enterprise agreement or award that contains these obligations, you may use this as evidence that your redundancy was not genuine if your employer did not comply with them.

 You may be able to demonstrate that your employer was capable of reasonably relocating or redeploying you.
-You will need to demonstrate knowledge of an alternative role that you could fulfill based on your experience and skills which existed that the time of your redundancy.
+You will need to demonstrate knowledge of an alternative role that you could fulfill based on your experience and skills which existed at the time of your redundancy.

 Establishing one of these points may overcome a jurisdictional objection by your employer, but it does not demonstrate that your dismissal was unjust, harsh, or unreasonable in the circumstances.

 What evidence needs to be provided to prove unfair dismissal?

 The commission may order your employer to provide documents containing information about the changes that led to your redundancy.
 Such documents may be used as evidence of the items above.

 I was dismissed via a text message from my employer.
 Is this legal?